-Hey Siri.
-With iPad connected to a power source (or if you've already started a conversation with Siri), you can use Siri without even pressing the Home button.
-Just say "Hey Siri," then make your request.
-To turn Hey Siri on or off, go to Settings > General > Siri > Allow "Hey Siri".
+Hands-free Siri.
+With iPad connected to a power source, you can use Siri hands free.
+Instead of pressing the Home button, say "Hey Siri" to get Siri's attention, then make your request.
+To turn Voice Activation on or off, go to Settings > General > Siri.